/* Rambling Owl addition to remove page titles from blogs */

 "Guess."

-"Nine miles?"
-He nodded just as slowly and even his eyes were beginning to leak sufferance.
+He nodded, with the same slow deliberation, and his eyes were beginning to leak sufferance.

-My two isotonic drinks had now been consumed and were on their way to my kidneys and I had but a few mouthfuls of water remaining.
-I limited myself to one of them and we set off again, passing a meagre farm and at last walking on a surface which didn't try to trip me up or limit my forward motion by wrapping itself around me.
-We were on forest track all over again as it guided us south-eastwards, forest filling our vision to the left and right.
-After about ten minutes walking the forest to our right ended abruptly and a short time after this, to my deep consternation, so did the forest track.
-The previous route (the one shown on Bod's old map) forged ahead, remaining on the forest road and climbing High Glenadale, whereas my map (the one Bod was currently using) sported the updated route, which required us to bear left, wallow in deep mire, pass through another gate and hug the forest on our left as we addressed the flank of Remuil Hill.
-A Kintyre Way sign told us as much.
+Both isotonic drinks were now finished and on their way to my kidneys.
+I had a few mouthfuls of water remaining.
+I limited myself to one of them.
+We set off again, passing a meagre farm and at last finding a surface that didn't try to trip me up or wrap itself around my feet.
+Forest track, guiding us south-east.
+After about ten minutes the forest to our right ended abruptly, and shortly after that — to my deep consternation — so did the forest track.
+The new route on Bod's map required us to bear left, wade through deep mire, pass through another gate and hug the forest edge as we addressed the flank of Remuil Hill.
+A Kintyre Way sign confirmed it.

 Amod Hill and the end is in sight ....

-We walked on, once more angled on a slope as we skirted another hill, so that my right ankle was forced over again and managed a score of a respectable 7 out of 10 on my personal Ouchometer.
-In some ways, this was the worst stretch of the week's walking for me.
-It hurt, my progress was slow and I rather grumpily couldn't see the sodding point of it.
-If anything, the grass was even longer and more apt to tangle me up and wrestle me into a hidden ditch, or invite me to snap my ankle on a concealed ridge.
-My progress became erratic and accompanied more frequently by tetchy comments.
+We walked on, once more angled on a slope, my right ankle being forced over with each footfall.
+The grass was even longer than before and more apt to tangle me up and deposit me into a hidden ditch, or invite me to snap my ankle on a concealed ridge.
+My progress became erratic and accompanied by commentary.

 "This God-damned ground!"

-"You bastard thing!" (as I was expertly foot-rolled by yet another mound of fescue)
+"You bastard thing!" — as yet another mound of fescue expertly foot-rolled me.

 "Where's the bloody path!?"

-I limped along the length of this stretch and, stiffly, conquered a stile.
+I limped the length of this stretch, stiffly conquered a stile, and looked ahead.

-Bod gesticulated at it.
-"All they've done is stuck a lawnmower at the top, pushed it over and down and called it the path."
+"All they've done is stuck a lawnmower at the top, pushed it over and down and called it the path," said Bod, gesturing at it.

-Finally, my feet yelling, I stood at the top of the final crest.
-Jo and Bod were way ahead, Gor-Tex beetles bobbing in and out of the ferns and brambles.
-I managed some more filming and made an effort to appreciate the valley that opened up to our right in the form of Low Glenadale.
-It was framed by forest, inevitably conifer, and Glenadale Water wormed its way through like a broken vein.
+Finally, my feet yelling, I stood at the last crest.
+Jo and Bod were well ahead, Goretex beetles bobbing in the ferns and brambles.
+I managed some filming, made an effort to appreciate the valley of Low Glenadale opening to our right — framed by conifers, Glenadale Water worming through it like a broken vein

 On top of Cnoc Moy